Remarks

 Whatever I wrote for critical purposes does not stand out in my memory.
 How could one do justice to a book well-read?
 The better the reading, the worse the writing; the better the writing, the worse the reading.
 Consider the books and stories I never wrote about at all: The Death of Ivan Ilyich, White Nights, The Kreutzer Sonata, Notes from the Underground, Waiting for Godot, The Stranger, The Myth of Sisyphus, Kafka on the Shore, World as Will and Representation, Narcissus and Goldmund, and Demian.
 These provided a level of solace during my most emotionally tumultuous freshman year.
 I found them on a shelf at home.
 These books were mainly the stuff of ennui, depression, self-hatred, a pull into darkness that was as cathartic as vomiting, which lent a certain beauty to my bedtime tears, and helped me understand certain issues around language’s failure.
 The darkness of reading as an experience funneled into the content of what I wrote at the time, most habitually in my journal entries (which were fairly constant, if not manically monologic, and not well-written in the slightest).
 Maybe I didn’t care for literature as something to be written about because my books had their imprints written in me.

-When I recall the processes of introspection that went on in class through writing, the pleasure of literary education becomes far clearer.
-I’ll add to my astringent memories of tenth grade a funny marginal comment my teacher left on a rather idiosyncratic reflection I wrote about gender roles and sexuality.
-I don’t even remember how this topic came to light, but it always brings to mind one specific discussion of Shakespeare’s probable bisexuality in class, and the subsequent discovery that the teacher himself was gay, in the process of some kind of divorce.
-At that moment, I began to see a bit of the humanity and care behind my teacher’s bitter façade.
+When I recall the processes of introspection that went on in class through writing, the pleasure of a literary education becomes far clearer.
+I’ll add to my astringent memories a funny marginal comment my teacher left on a rather frank reflection I wrote about gender roles and sexuality.
+To be honest I don’t remember what the comment was, but I think he asked me why I couldn’t imagine simply being a “masculine female.”
+I don’t remember how this topic came to light, but it brings to mind one specific discussion of Shakespeare’s probable bisexuality in that class, and the subsequent discovery that the teacher himself was gay, in the process of some kind of divorce.
+I began to see a bit of the humanity and care behind my teacher’s bitter façade.
 In eleventh grade, the year of greater demands on the scientific front, I wrote clinically and critically about myself as a person who suffered from impostor syndrome.
-I also wrote about friends I admired, working through my ambiguous feelings of erotic desire and admiration for certain talented classmates.
-That eleventh grade teacher was unique in that he had us write proposals for our own grades, which gave me plenty of additional time to practice self-critique and reflection.
-This mode of writing was my lingua franca, as I soon discovered, and I relished it to some extent.
-The only real “creative writing” experiment I made was early on: a chapbook of poems in 9th grade, called “My Corpulent Mass.”
+I also wrote through my ambiguous feelings of erotic desire and admiration for certain talented classmates.
+The eleventh grade teacher was unique in that he had us write proposals for our own grades, which gave me plenty of additional time to practice self-critique and reflection.

-Could these be the missing essays, the missing bits of writing dedicated the books of bedtime sadness?
-As much as my attitude towards literature was correlated with negative emotions and moods, it was almost always linked to some kind of positive attachment, some little emotional high, however fleeting.
-From an early age, I began to find many boys in school quite attractive, and used writing to blason them—in other words, to describe and keep their beauty under wraps, for myself, to domesticate my desire.
-The crushes went from being a typical experience of shame (as all attractions place one in a vulnerable state) to being a more specialized experience of shame.
-I felt antagonistic towards the fact that I was so attracted to so many boys for the mere chance of how their nose turned or how fast they were able to run1.
-The arbitrary nature of taste or attraction was as painful as the arbitrary nature of my divergent orientation.
-Writing perhaps led me to find the exact similarities and differences between individuals, and therefore legitimize my attachments to some over others, narrowing the field of attraction to those who had more pronounced aesthetic qualities.
-It also took my attention away from desiring them towards the busy act of writing; of describing; of charting the vicissitudes of my emotions; of establishing the historicity of my enamorments.
+The arbitrary nature of taste or attraction was as painful as the arbitrary nature of my divergent orientation.1 Writing allowed me to catalogue the exact similarities and differences between individuals, and it thus legitimized my attachments to some over others, narrowing the field of attraction to those who had more pronounced aesthetic qualities.
+It also took my attention away from desiring them and replaced this with the busy act of writing, of describing, of charting the vicissitudes of my emotions, of establishing the historicity of my enamorments.
 Years later, I would hear about the troubadors, and connect the dots with Shakespeare.
 Were they not doing the same, possessing their loves through poetry?

 1. Something like what Diotima says in the Symposium—“And soon he will of himself perceive that the beauty of one form is akin to the beauty of another; and then, if beauty of form in general is his pursuit, how foolish would he be not to recognize that the beauty in every form is one and the same!
 And when he perceives this, he will abate his violent love of the one, which he will despise and deem a small thing, and will become a lover of all beautiful forms.”
 (Jowett 1892 580-582) ↩︎